Auditing a Class: What It Is and How It Works

 Why Would You Audit a Class?

-How to Audit a Class
+How to Audit a Class in College

 Checklist for Auditing a Class

-- Research the school's and department's auditing policies.
+- Research the school's and department's auditing policies

-- If the instructor agrees to let you audit the course, fill out the necessary paperwork to ensure the course appears correctly on your transcript.
+- If the instructor agrees to let you audit the course, fill out the necessary paperwork to ensure the course appears correctly on your transcript

-Auditing Classes Online and for Free
+Auditing Classes Online Through MOOCs

-Auditing courses is an excellent way to explore new topics, decide on a major, or even revisit an interest after graduation or during retirement.
-Auditing also allows students with different learning styles to develop new skills or pursue interests they're passionate about.
+Auditing a class is a convenient way to explore a new subject or field, help you pick a major, or even revisit an interest after graduation or during retirement.
+Auditing also allows students with different learning styles to develop new skills and pursue interests they're passionate about.